Commentaries on Shakespeare’s Genres: History

 But presently prevent the ways to wail.
 [40]

 Richard II is a master of words, but not a good ruler.
 As Carlisle tries to tell him, men in his position don’t have the luxury of sitting around and poeticizing: their task is to act quickly and resolutely.
 Chairman Mao famously said that “political power grows from the barrel of a gun.”
-That was largely true of the English monarchs in the time period Shakespeare covers—violence was never far from the throne, either in its getting or its defending.
-“Use it or lose it” is the first lesson of political power: if you are entrusted with authority and fail to use it, someone else will, whether their claim to wield that power is textbook legitimate or not.
+[41] That was largely true of the English monarchs in the period Shakespeare covers—violence was never far from the throne, either in its getting or its defending.
+“Use it or lose it” is the first lesson of political power: if you are entrusted with authority and fail to use it, someone else will.

-Ultimately, what we can draw from Richard II is Shakespeare’s interest in the pitiless dynamics of royal power; his concern for the necessarily close relationship between rhetoric and political action; and the fundamental need of a ruler to understand his own people.
-Richard II has failed in all three regards, and so he falls to the ruthless and efficient (if manifestly inferior) claim to the throne advanced by Henry Bolingbroke.
+Ultimately, we can draw from Richard II Shakespeare’s interest in the pitiless dynamics of royal power; his concern for the close relationship between rhetoric and political action; and the fundamental need of rulers to understand their own people.
+Richard II has failed in all three regards, and so he falls to the ruthless and efficient Henry Bolingbroke.

-From 1 and 2 Henry IV, it’s worth mentioning that the plays show a sense for the redemptive disposition of time that we can see in comic plays such as Twelfth Night.
-Henry Bolingbroke or King Henry IV was a powerful and competent man, but in Shakespeare’s handling, he is a guilt-ridden stage-setter for his prodigal son Prince Hal, who will in Henry V be represented as a great warrior-king and an icon of early English nationalism.
+1 and 2 Henry IV show a sense for the redemptive disposition of time that we can see in comic plays such as Twelfth Night.
+Henry Bolingbroke (King Henry IV) was a powerful and competent man, but in Shakespeare’s handling, he is a guilt-ridden stage-setter for his prodigal son Prince Hal, who will in Henry V be represented as a great warrior-king and an icon of early English nationalism.

 A few pointers about the royal family in the major tetralogy